patrick-mcgreal-dev/cv/src/markdown/cv.md

 The Loumee application delivers online games to users through a secure web app.

-My main task with Loumee was to transform the codebase from an minimum viable product to a future-proof scalable application.
+My main task with Loumee was to transform the codebase from an minimum viable product to a scalable and future-proof application.

-One of the biggest changes I made was implementing a content management system to allow non-technical users to add content to the app.
-The result of this change was a much more agile methodology: administrators could now add to the library of games without the need to involve developers.
+One of the biggest changes I made was implementing a custom content management system.
+The result of this change was a much more agile process: non-technical could now add content without the need to involve developers.

 Some of the other features I implemented were: